KineticPreProcessor/KPP/docs/source/tech_info/06_info_for_kpp_developers.rst

    :ref:`running-kpp-with-an-example-mechanism`.
 #. :file:`X_minver` tests if the :ref:`minversion-cmd` command works
    properly.
+* Due to memory restrictions, the :file:`F90_mcm` and :file:`F90_mcm_h211b` are not run on the Microsoft Azure Dev pipelines platform.
+However, you can run these tests manaully.

 Each continuous integration test is contained in a subdirectory of :file:`$KPP_HOME/ci-tests`.
 In each subdirectory is a KPP definition